 Medical Editor: John P. Cunha, DO, FACOEP

-Seldane (terfenadine) is used to treat allergies, hives (urticaria), and other allergic inflammatory conditions.
-It is an antihistamine.
+Seldane (terfenadine) is an antihistamine used to treat allergies, hives (urticaria), and other allergic inflammatory conditions.
 The brand name Seldane is discontinued in the U.S. Generic versions may be available.
-Common side effects include drowsiness or dizziness, headache, nervousness, nausea, diarrhea, abdominal discomfort, dry mouth, dry skin or itchiness.
+Common side effects of Seldane (terfenadine) include drowsiness, dizziness, headache, nervousness, nausea, vomiting, diarrhea, changes in bowel movements, abdominal discomfort, dry mouth/nose/throat, dry skin or itching, skin rash, hives, fatigue, weakness, increased appetite, cough, or bloody nose.

 Our Seldane (terfenadine) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.